Mokry Dwór, Pomeranian Voivodeship

 Mokry Dwór (Nassenhuben) is a village in the administrative district of Gmina Pruszcz Gdański, within Gdańsk County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 7 km north-east of Pruszcz Gdański and 10 km south-east of the regional capital Gdańsk.

-Nassenhuben, earlier also called Nassenhof was a small estate in Prussia.
+The village has a population of 218.

+History

+Mokry Dwór was a private village, administratively located in the Gdańsk County in the Pomeranian Voivodeship of the Kingdom of Poland.
 A church was first established in 1632.
-The pastors at Nassenhuben church had their parish house in the adjacent estate named Hochzeit.
+The pastors had their parish house in the adjacent village of Wiślina.

-For details of the history of the region, see History of Pomerania.

-The village has a population of 218.